 Growth in morality involves an understanding of reciprocity and equalitarianism.
 Rather than being self-centered and guided only by an orientation to punishment and obedience, children must be taught to consider the expectancies of others as well.
 This development is aided by recursive thinking, learning to view the relation of oneself and another from the point of view of the other (Flavell, 1968).

-In Mumm-Ra, we are introduced to a villain who is both menacing and believable – menacing because of his softly spoken yet grandiose manner when he initially meets the Mutants (making his transformation into his ever-living form all the more jarring), and believable because of his portrayal.
+In Mumm-Ra, we are introduced to a villain who is both menacing and believable—menacing because of his softly spoken yet grandiose manner when he initially meets the Mutants (making his transformation into his ever-living form all the more jarring), and believable because of his portrayal.
 In some animated series from this period, there was a tendency to play the show’s main villains for comic relief, or to dilute the level of threat they posed to the show’s heroes, yet this is not done here.
-Whilst the ThunderCats continue to best the Mutants easily in battle, when watching this one feels as though this is just through the natural physical superiority of the Thunderian species, rather than because “the good guys have to win”.
-Mumm-Ra is immediately established as a genuine and deadly threat, besting the inexperienced Lion-O in hand-to-hand combat and nearly destroying him, but is warded off by his one weakness, repulsion at the sight of his own evil reflection!
+Whilst the ThunderCats continue to best the Mutants easily in battle, this feels as though it might just be through the natural physical superiority of the Thunderian species, rather than because “the good guys have to win”.
+Mumm-Ra is immediately established as a genuine and deadly threat, besting the inexperienced Lion-O in hand-to-hand combat and nearly destroying him, only to be warded off by his one weakness: repulsion at the sight of his own evil reflection!

-Like “Exodus”, once again this episode is full of mature and sometimes quite dark themes, the Mutants’ “deal with the devil” being one of the darkest and most sinister – interestingly, when a storybook adaptation of this episode was released, the title was changed to “The Mutants’ Alliance”, perhaps because of the potentially satanic overtones of the former title!
-Despite this, however, the episode again follows the cue set down by “Exodus” and presents the mature and sometimes scary content in a way that is optimistic and uplifting, and this is one of the cleverest things about these two early episodes.
+Like “Exodus”, once again this episode is full of mature and sometimes quite dark themes.
+The Mutants’ “deal with the devil” being one of the darkest and most sinister.
+Interestingly, when a storybook adaptation of this episode was released, the title was changed to “The Mutants’ Alliance”, perhaps because of the potentially satanic overtones of the former title!
+Despite this, the episode again follows the cue set down by “Exodus” and presents the mature and sometimes scary content in a way that is optimistic and uplifting, and this is one of the cleverest things about these two early episodes.
 In short, this episode is a classic, and an essential early chapter in the ThunderCats saga!

 Written by Chris (He-Fan)